 QE bit.
-The Quad Enable (QE) bit is a non-volatile Read/Write bit in the Status Register 2 to disable WP# and Hold#/RESET# before Quad operation.
+The Quad Enable (QE) bit is a non-volatile bit, it indicates the WP# and HOLD#/RESET# are enabled or not before Quad operation.
 When it is "0" (factory default), the WP# and HOLD#/RESET# are enabled.
 On the other hand, while QE bit is "1", the WP# and HOLD#/RESET# are disabled.

-No matter QE is "0" or "1", the system can executes Quad Input/Output FAST_READ (EBh) or EQPI (38h) command directly.
+No matter QE is '1' or '0', the system can execute Quad Input/Output Fast Read (EBh) or EQPI (38h) command directly.
 User can use Flash Programmer to set QE bit as "1" and then the host system can let WP# and HOLD# keep floating in SPI mode.

 Reserved bit.
-Status Register 2 bit locations SR2.0 is reserved for future use.
+Status Register 2 bit locations SR2.0 are reserved for future use.
 Current devices will read 0 for these bit locations.
 It is recommended to mask out the reserved bit when testing the Suspend Status Register.
 Doing this will ensure compatibility with future devices.